George Zames: Education

 Zames entered McGill University at the age of 15 and received a B.Eng. degree in Engineering Physics.
 Graduating at the top of his class, Zames won an Athlone Fellowship to study in England, and moved to the Imperial College.
 Graduating in two years, his advisors included Colin Cherry, Dennis Gabor, and John Hugh Westcott.
 In 1956, Zames entered the Massachusetts Institute of Technology to start his doctoral studies, and in 1960 earned a Sc.D. for a thesis titled Nonlinear Operations of System Analysis.
 He was advised by Norbert Wiener and Yuk-Wing Lee.

 Career

 From 1960 to 1965, Zames held various teaching positions at MIT and Harvard University.
 In 1965, Zames received a Guggenheim Fellowship and moved to the NASA Electronic Research Center (ERC), where he founded the Office of Control Theory and Applications (OCTA).
 In 1969, it was announced that NASA ERC was to be closed, and Zames joined the newly established Department of Transportation Research Center in 1970.
 In 1972, Zames spent a sabbatical at the Technion in Haifa, Israel, and in 1974, he returned to McGill University to become a professor and eventually the MacDonald Chair of Electrical Engineering until his death in 1997.

 Family

 Zames was married to Eva, whom he met in Israel.
 They have two sons, Ethan and Jonathan.

+The cousin he grew up with in Warsaw, architect Israel Stein, lives in Israel after surviving the Holocaust.